 Pinatih is member of the Creative Advisory Council of The State of Fashion and board member of The Young Collectors Circle that aims to inspire a new generation of art collectors; not only to enrich their own lives, but also to sustainably support the art sector.

-As a design and art professional Amanda has presented, curated and produced projects and exhibitions at Broken Nature Triennale Milano, The New York Times ‘Art for Tomorrow’ conference in Doha, the Grand Palais in Paris, Salone del Mobile in Milan, the Dutch Design Week in Eindhoven, the Netherlands-Russia year in Moscow, The New Institute in Rotterdam, The National Maritime Museum, Droog Design in Amsterdam and for the worldwide published high-end fashion magazine L’OFFICIEL.
+As a design and art professional Amanda has presented, curated and produced projects and exhibitions at Broken Nature Triennale Milano, The New York Times ‘Art for Tomorrow’ conference in Doha, the Grand Palais in Paris, Salone del Mobile in Milan, Palais Bahia in Marrakech, the Dutch Design Week in Eindhoven, the Netherlands-Russia year in Moscow, The New Institute in Rotterdam, The National Maritime Museum, Droog Design in Amsterdam and for the worldwide published high-end fashion magazine L’OFFICIEL.